biopython/biopython.github.io/wiki/Continuous_integration.md

 -------

 After you have your version of Python installed, you will need to install buildbot.
-We recommend using Python 2.7. easy\_install (setuptools) will allow you to install all dependencies except pywin32 and maybe twister (just use the binary installer for the packages).
+We recommend using Python 2.7. `easy_install` (setuptools) will allow you to install all dependencies except `pywin32` and maybe `twister` (just use the binary installer for the packages).

 See: <http://buildbot.net/trac/wiki/RunningBuildbotOnWindows>

-If you install buildbot slave as a service (recommended), you might want to run the python setup script on the link above (buildbot\_service.py) on a shell (cmd.exe) with Administrator privileges (right-click on cmd.exe and chose "Run as Administrator").
+If you install buildbot slave as a service (recommended), you might want to run the python setup script on the link above (buildbot_service.py) on a shell (cmd.exe) with Administrator privileges (right-click on cmd.exe and chose "Run as Administrator").

 Mac
 ---

-If when running 'buildslave start' the slave doesn't seem to start, try adding python to the list of applications allowed to accept incoming connections in the Mac OS X advanced firewall settings.
+If when running `buildslave start` the slave doesn't seem to start, try adding python to the list of applications allowed to accept incoming connections in the Mac OS X advanced firewall settings.